-1. We are justified by God
+Point 1 We are justified by God

-It is God against Whom we have sinned.
+It is God against Whom we have sinned (Romans 3:23).
 In the final analysis it will be God Who will judge us.
-So, if we are to be cleared of the righteous charges of which we shall be rightly accused, it must be the same God Who assesses us to be clear in His Holy sight and pronounces us righteous, or just, according to His own absolute standards.
+So, if we are to be cleared of the righteous charges of which we shall be rightly accused, it must be the same God Who assesses us to be clear in His holy sight and pronounces us righteous, or just, according to His own absolute standards.
 Can it be done?
-Listen to Romans 3:26, "God is just, and the justifier of him that believeth in Jesus."
-Secondly, in Romans 8:33, we read, "It is God that justifieth!"
+Listen to verse 26. "[God is just], and the justifier of him that believeth in Jesus."
+Secondly, in chapter 8 verse 33, we read, "It is God that justifieth!"
 How can a righteous God possibly do that, on behalf of those who have clearly sinned against Him in every possible way?

-2. We are justified by the grace of God
+Point 2 We are justified by the grace of God

-We move on to point number 2, we are justified by the grace of God.
-Listen to Romans 3:24 - 'being justified freely by His grace'.
-That is, while God is the personal justifier of the saved sinner, He does it by means of His free, unlimited grace.
+Listen to Romans chapter 3 verse 24 - "being justified freely by his grace."
+While God is the personal justifier of the saved sinner, He does it by means of His free, unlimited grace.
 God is the source of the justification.
 His grace, His rich, unmerited favour, is the channel through which the blessing flows.

-3. We are justified by the precious blood of Christ
+Point 3 We are justified by the precious blood of Christ

-Romans 5:9 says, "being now justified by the blood of Christ."
-That is, if the righteous claims of a Holy God against us are to be fully met, it can only be so because the price of redemption has been fully paid, by the shedding of the precious blood of Christ, when He offered Himself without spot to God.
+Romans chapter 5 verse 9 says, "being now justified by [the blood of Christ]."
+That is, if the righteous claims of a holy God against us are to be fully met, it can only be so because the price of redemption has been fully paid, by the shedding of the precious blood of Christ, when He offered Himself without spot to God.

-4. We are justified by the personal bodily resurrection of our Lord Jesus Christ.
+Point 4 We are justified by the personal bodily resurrection of our Lord Jesus Christ

 The personal, actual, bodily resurrection of Christ has proved the truth of justification to be beyond dispute.
 In what way?
-In this way!
-Romans 4:25, "He was delivered for our offences, and was raised again for our justification."
+Romans chapter 4 verse 25 - "He was delivered for our offences, and was raised again for our justification."
 How can we be sure that the price has been fully paid?
 How can we be sure that the debt we owe to God because of our sins has been fully discharged?
 Because He has raised Jesus from the dead!
 There need be no lingering doubt in any of our minds.
 Nothing remains to be done.
 The work has been fully accomplished.
 The debt has been fully discharged.
-There is nothing to do.
+There is nothing more to do.
 Nothing to pay!
 Christ has completed the work.
 He has paid the full price, whereby we can be fully assured, because God has raised Him from the dead.
 The victory has been openly, fully declared.